 What if a pastor under pressure from a small group of advocates for kneeling at Holy Communion who had formed a small advocacy group and the pastor gave into their demands for kneeling for Holy Communion at the OF Mass, how do you think the majority of Catholic at that Mass would feel?

 Then over night the pastor told us that "Vatican II" said we should stand for Holy Communion, because we are adults and it is more "adult" to stand.
 Some of us were puzzled by that statement, but it was a rationale and many still use it today.
 It wasn't until the 1980's that my home parish allowed the common chalice, although I distinctly remember intinction around 1975 and I liked it--but that was short-lived because liturgical theologians were saying it was like "dunking donuts" and shouldn't be done, only drinking from the chalice was liturgically correct.

 But the point to what I am saying is that no one in our congregation asked to stand, asked for intinction or asked for the common chalice.
-No one asked for Extraordinary Ministers of Holy Communion (which was the most controversial after Holy Communion in the hand).
+No one asked for Extraordinary Ministers of Holy Communion.
 It was imposed and this cause some negative reactions--it was top down and what Vatican II mandated.

 As I read some of the comments on my blog, it seems that many who comment like this top down imposition but only if it fits their "theology and theological disposition."